luchev/interview-preparation/README.md

-# Interview problems
+# Interview problem solutions

-This repo contains the problems I solve to prepare for a coding interview.
+This repo contains the problems I solve to prepare for coding interviews.

 The problems are from the following websites: